(858) 586 7777 | About | Testimonials | Contact

 • August 3, 2015

-The customization of the functional features in jQuery can be enhanced to their best potential with appropriate expertise and effective technical improvisation.
+The customization of the functional jQuery events can be enhanced to their best potential with appropriate expertise and effective technical improvisation.
 This helps in attaining productive results with minimal efforts and yields the most optimized solutions.
 In jQuery, you can bind multiple event handlers to one event for one DOM element.
 These will execute in the sequence they were bind.
 As in the example below, suppose you have DOM as:

 ...